 Fall may be on it’s way, but don’t let that stop you from getting out for some water play.
 Head to a sandy spot for an afternoon filled with splashing, sand castles and nature adventures.
 There are tons of beautiful beaches near Portland that are just a short drive away from the city and we’ve rounded up our favorite spots for kids together for you.
 Read on to find out more.

 For a classic beach day without the drive to the coast, Walton Beach on Sauvie Island is the ticket.
 Spend a day on the river watching for eagles, counting cargo ships, and splashing the sand away.
 It’s a popular spot that doesn’t usually feel too crowded—there’s still plenty of room to fly a kite!
 Keep in mind that it’s still 9 miles once you get to the island, and roads can be busy on sunny weekends.
 A $10 daily parking pass is available at the Cracker Barrel Store right off the bridge to the island.

 (If you’ve heard rumors of a nude beach, they’re true: Collins Beach is also at the north end of the island, but it’s much further north—there’s no risk of accidentally ending up there if you don’t want to.)

 38378-38798 NW Reeder Rd.

-Decades ago you might never have thought to swim in the Willamette, but it’s been cleaned up a LOT and is now just fine for water fun.
+Decades ago you might never have thought to swim in the Willamette, but it’s a favored spot that Portland families head to for fun.
 One of the closest access points is the Sellwood Riverfront.
 The beach is more of a pebble-sand thing, and you might have to share it with some pooches, but for a quick afternoon dip’n’splash, it can’t be beat.